 The Ostuni area was already populated during the palaeolithic period (50.000-40.000 years ago) by Neanderthal hunters who found shelter in numerous grottoes in the area.

 Traces of people leaving in the area are also proved by the discovery of the body of a 20 year old pregnat woman who had been buried in a hole in a grotto 25,000 years ago.
-The skeleton on the young woman, now named “Delia”, is displayed in the Church of San Vito Martire.
+The skeleton on the young woman, now named “Delia”, is displayed in the Church of San Vito Martire inside Ostuni historic centre.

 During the I century BC the Messapians inhabited the higher part of the district.
 During the same period the Japigi also settled here.
 They lived together in the territory sharing common traditions and rituals.

-The name of Ostuni, for the Greek "Astu-neon" (which means “new city”), was first used after the construction of a new town over a previous one during the I and II centuries AD.
+The name of Ostuni, from the Greek "Astu-neon" (which means “new city”), was first used after the construction of a new town over a previous one during the I and II centuries AD.

 In the 1679 the city was sold to the Duke of Giovanni Zevallos who with all his descendants marked a period of tyranny over the city.